Skip to content

 Enabling the selection of the newly added technique:

-The second file daphne.cpp contains the code that parses the command line arguments and passes them to the DAPHNE compiler and runtime.
-The developer has to add the new technique as a vaild option.
+The second file daphne.cpp contains the code that parses the command-line arguments and passes them to the DAPHNE compiler and runtime.
+The developer has to add the new technique as a valid option.
 Otherwise, the developer will not be able to use the newly added technique.
 There is a variable called taskPartitioningScheme and it is of type opt<SelfSchedulingScheme>.
 The developer should extend the declaration of opt<SelfSchedulingScheme> as follows:

 opt<SelfSchedulingScheme> taskPartitioningScheme(